 ” Indeed, those who fear Allah – when an impulse touches them from Satan, they remember [Him] and at once they have insight.”
 [Surat Al-A`raf 7:201]

-Anger Management According to Qur’an and Sunnah
+Anger Management According to the Qur’an and Sunnah

 “…those who control their anger and are forgiving toward mankind; Allah loves those who do good.”